syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Exporting OLAP Grid to Excel, Word, PDF and CSV
+### Exporting OLAP grid to Excel, Word, PDF, and CSV

-For exporting OLAP grid contents to excel, word, PDF and CSV, the following reference needs to be added in addition to the above assemblies.
+In addition to the above assemblies, the following reference needs to be added to export OLAP grid contents to excel, word, PDF, and CSV.

 <table>
 <tr>